kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     // AccessGranted indicates the successful grant of privileges to access the bucket AccessGranted bool

-    // AccountID is the unique ID for the account in the OSP
+    // AccountID is the unique ID for the account in the OSP.
+It will be populated
+    // by the COSI sidecar once access has been successfully granted.
     // +optional
     AccountID string
   }